isprojects/mstform/README.md

 you want the user to be able to add items to the array, using `RepeatingForm` instead.

+### Text Arrays

+`converters.textStringArray`: raw value is a string.
+Value is an observable array of strings.
+Note that this is for use with strings with a newline separator, for instance a textarea.

 ### Models

 `converters.model(Model)`: does not do any conversion (model instance goes in,